TeamJeeves/Jeeves-Bot-Documentation/docs/commands/warcraft/lookup.md

 # Lookup Command

-You can lookup different information about a World of Warcraft player or a guild.
+You can look up different information about a World of Warcraft player or a guild.

 **Aliases:** `lookup`